Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 -Yews Staropolskie them.
 Leon Wyczółkowski it is the largest concentration of yew trees in Europe (about 4000).
 The thickest yew, Cis Brave, has an 250 cm circumference in the rings.
 This forest was an inspiration for the painter, Leon Wyczółkowski.

 -Czapla Wierch it protects a fragment of the 200-year-old natural pine forest.
 The name comes from gray herons appearing here.

 -Brda River Valley - the aim is to protect the boulders, slopes, cliffs and forest communities in the Brda River valley.
 The most precious is Piekiełko.

-–Dury - this is a strict reserve in the Osie Forest District.
-It consists of 4 small dystrophic lakes and coastal peat vegetation belts.
+-Dury - it is a strict nature reserve in the Osie forest district.
+It consists of 4 small dystrophic lakes and coastal strips of peat vegetation.

 -Goat's lakes is a reserve covering 4, mid-forest dystrophic lakes with transitional moor communities, protected plant sites and amphibians and reptiles occurring here.

-–The Little Łowny Lake - the reserve protects the area of forests, swamps, peat bogs and lakes in the municipality of Chojnice.
+-The Little Łowny Lake - the reserve protects the area of forest, marshes, peat bogs and lakes in the Chojnice commune.

-–Lake Zdręczno - includes overgrowing eutrophic lake and peat bog complex.
+-Lake Zdręczno - includes an overgrown eutrophic lake and a peat bog complex.

 -Stone circlese is an archaeological and natural reserve, located in the Czersk Forest District.
 Twelve stone circles with an unexplained function come from the Roman period.
 50 species of mosses and lichens grow on circles.

 -Ironworks - it is a forest reserve of damp forest.

 -Aspen - it is a strict peatland reserve.
 There are here: peat bog, white speck, ordinary shrub, round-leaved sundew and orchid plants.

-–Snuggery - the forest reserve includes a fragment of a natural forest with the breccia rowan growing here.
+-Snuggery - the forest reserve includes a fragment of a natural forest with a service tree growing here.

-–cloudy - it is a strict peat bog reserve, also protecting the low birch, which is a remnant of the post-glacial tundra.
+-cloudy - it is a strict peat bog reserve, which also protects the low birch, which is a remnant of the postglacial tundra.